top of page

 Advocate and Contribute

-Kelsey is actively engaged in the University Community, through service on administrative Committees, and has always volunteered professionally an d personally within the communities in which she lives.
+Kelsey is actively engaged in the University Community, through service on administrative Committees, and has always volunteered professionally and personally within the communities in which she lives.

 bottom of page